RMQ-475/DLN-Tracker/README.md

 # DLN-Tracker
 Vehicle tracker for De Lijn Vehicles.
-This repo hosts only the mobile version (though the HTML is almost the same)
+This repo now hosts both the mobile app and the site (the HTML is the same).